ToJen/circuit-breaker/README.md

 ## How it's Made

-We are generating off-chain proofs using Sindri.

-# Technologies Used

 ## AZTEC

 Noir Language is used to verify the proofs.
 We are using the function verify from the plonk ```BaseUltraVerifier``` contract.